-Elizabeth Hurley Dons Red Bikini To Promote Her Swimwear Line
+Elizabeth Hurley Dons Bright Red Bikini To Promote Her Swimwear Line

 She may be 53-years-old but that doesn’t mean that she can’t rock a bikini like the best of them!

 In a recent post on her swimwear line’s Instagram page, Hurley wows fans with an up-close shot of herself rocking a bikini from her collection.
 In the snapshot, the actress can be seen with a forest of trees just behind her.
-She is only photographed from the rib cage up but it’s easy to see that she looks absolutely amazing in the piece from her collection.
+She is only photographed from the rib cage up, but it’s easy to see that she looks absolutely amazing in the piece from her collection.
 Her bright red bikini is clearly the star of the shot.

 As usual, Hurley wears her long, brunette locks down and is only wearing minimal makeup.
 The sun hits just at the top of her head, exposing her light summer highlights.
-Fans who follow the swimwear page have definitely given the sexy snapshot a thumbs up thus far with over 7,000 likes as well as 170 plus comments within just two hours of the post.
+Fans who follow the swimwear page have definitely given the sexy snapshot a thumbs up thus far with over 7,000 likes as well as 170-plus comments within just two hours of the post.

 Many fans were quick to comment on how beautiful Elizabeth is, with half of her fans applauding her beautiful face and the other half applauding her beautiful body.
 A few other fans simply used the ever-popular flame emoji to let Hurley know that she is smokin’.